 Criteria for promotion reviews for Career instructional faculty should reflect the general expectations appropriate to each category and rank employed by the department or unit, which should be consistent with the department or unit professional responsibilities policy and must allow for differentiation based on the particular duties and position descriptions of review candidates.
 Each candidate will be evaluated on their own merit.
 Generally, a sustained record of excellence in the following areas, as appropriate, is expected.

+i.
 Quality and versatility of teaching

 The criteria for teaching described in section II.A.i will be used for promotion reviews.
 Career instructional faculty must possess the ability to teach effectively at multiple levels in undergraduate and/or graduate courses but will be assessed on their effectiveness in the courses they have been assigned to teach.
 [See rubric referenced in II.A.i.] -